bgpark82/spa-springboot-react-setup/README.md

 ## Part 1.
 Features
 ### 01. SpringBoot

-> Spring Boot makes it easy to create stand-alone, ready made Spring Application that you can simple select dependencies with minimum effort.
+> Spring Boot makes it easy to create stand-alone, ready made Spring Application that you can simply select dependencies with minimum effort.
 Go check out this web site https://start.spring.io/ to build your own Spring Boot Application and choose dependencies down below.
 Those are the bear-bone dependencies that we need in this tutorial.
-Download the maven project into your computer and install it.
+Download the maven project onto your computer and install it.

 	* Web
 	* Thymeleaf